MarvellousUbani/re-former/README.md

 # Title:
-Re-former
+Re-former (Forms in Ruby on Rails)

 ## Description:
-This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
-Find it at http://www.theodinproject.com
+This project consist of build some forms, both using nearly-pure HTML and then graduating to using the helper methods that Rails provides.

-### Authors:
+### Contributors:
 [Asha](https://github.com/Ashah15)
 [Marvellous](https://github.com/MarvellousUbani)

 #### Languages:
 Rails && HTML